Skip to main content

 Small Business Legal Help: 3 Low-Cost Options

-Do-It-Yourself Legal Forms
+1. Use Do-It-Yourself Legal Forms

-Free Legal Resources
+2. Access Free Legal Resources

 Before going to a professional for small business legal help, it’s a good idea to explore the free legal resources that are at your disposal.
 Research will help you understand your legal issue, so if you do need to hire an attorney, you’ll know what questions to ask.
 On the other hand, you may find that the issue can be resolved without the help of a legal professional.

-If you’re interested in learning about a specific area of business or employment law, it helps to go directly to the source.
-The U.S. Equal Employment Opportunity Commission, for example, offers a wealth of information on workplace discrimination and state anti-discrimination laws.
-In addition, the Internal Revenue Service’s website provides free tax information for businesses of all sizes.
-Finally, the Occupational Safety & Health Administration offers free safety and health consultation services and provides information on compliance issues and workplace safety laws.
+If you're interested in learning about a specific area of business or employment law, it helps to go straight to the source.
+The U.S. Equal Employment Opportunity Commission, for example, offers a wealth of information.
+They provide information on workplace discrimination and state anti-discrimination laws.

 These are just a few options for ways to save money while you get your business off the ground.
-If after your research, you decide that hiring a private attorney is best for you, those options are available to you here, as well.
+If, after your research, you decide that hiring a private attorney is best for you, those options are available to you here as well.

 Hiring a Private Attorney